 - Unfortunately, you will not find this important principle included in any international quality standard or bench mark.
 Although honesty, in my opinion, is the most important principle that should not be ignored.

-- Some might argue that honesty is an abstract moral value rather than a concrete action that can be measured & evaluated.
+- Some might argue that honesty is an abstract moral value rather than a concrete action that can be measured and evaluated.
 But by experience, which is confirmed by any experienced worker, it is the common concrete factor in fulfilling true quality of any work.

 - How many services or products that are only outwardly of quality, but in reality, are corrupted or mediocre.
-And how many institutions & companies where quality is merely a pile of documents or just a quality logo.
+And how many institutions and companies where quality is merely a pile of documents or just a quality logo.

 - Linking the behavior of employees with a moral value before the technical standard, leads to the consolidation of the principle of work perfection with an internal motive.

 - Honesty of the whole system related to quality, distinguishes sooner or later the institution from others that only claim quality and do not practice it.